TheRoddyWMS/Roddy/README.md

 * Version update to 2.1.49

-- (TEST) Roddy will perform a lot more checks before starting a workflow.
+- Roddy will perform a lot more checks before starting a workflow.
 These checks include file system checks, file availability and some more.

-- (TEST) Roddy will delete an execution directory if no jobs were submitted.
+- Roddy will delete an execution directory if no jobs were submitted.
 This is not working with the SSH library SFTP client for unknown reasons.

-- (TEST) The way how libraries / plugins are loaded is changed.
+- The way how libraries / plugins are loaded is changed.
 The used plugins / version can be specified (descending priority):
   - A project configuration analysis import:
     <analysis id='snvCalling' configuration='snvCallingAnalysis' useplugin="COWorkflows:1.0.114,..."/>